Animate Text in PowerPoint 2013

 - Select part of the text, or the entire text box / placeholder with bulleted (or paragraphed) text, as shown in Figure 1.

-- Now, access the Animations tab of the Ribbon (highlighted in red in Figure 2), locate the Advanced Animation group and click the Add Animation button as shown highlighted in blue in Figure 2.
+- Now, access the Animations tab of the Ribbon (highlighted in red within Figure 2), and click the Add Animation button as shown highlighted in blue within Figure 2.

-- This opens the Add Animation gallery, as shown in Figure 3.
-Within this gallery, you can select any of the four animation types that PowerPoint supports.
+- This opens the Add Animation drop-down gallery, as shown in Figure 3.
+Within this gallery, select any of the four animation types (Entrance, Emphasis, Exit, and Motion Paths) that PowerPoint supports.
 For this tutorial, we chose the Wipe Entrance animation effect.

-- Now, make the Animation Pane visible by clicking the Animation Pane button (highlighted in red in Figure 4) within the Animations tab of the Ribbon.
+- Now, make the Animation Pane visible by clicking the Animation Pane button (highlighted in red within Figure 4) within the Animations tab of the Ribbon.

 Figure 4: Animation Pane button

 - Within the Animation Pane, right-click the text animation to bring up a drop-down list, as shown in Figure 5.
-From the resultant drop-down list, chose Effect Options (refer to Figure 5 again).
-Alternatively, just double-click the chart animation on the Animation Pane.
+Within this drop-down list, chose Effect Options (refer to Figure 5 again).
+Alternatively, just double-click the text animation within the Animation Pane.

 Figure 5: Effect Options to be selected for the animation